Philosophy

 In addition to teaching the children about our neighborhood community, we also teach the children how to be a part of their school community.
 We encourage the older children to help out in the younger classrooms, and we also teach children to ask their fellow classmates for a helping hand to see if they can solve the problem together before asking a teacher.
 Our end goal is to mold our children into kind tiny humans who know how to navigate living in a city.

-Our Pre-Kindergarten class takes monthly field trips to the California Academy of Sciences.
-We are taking advantage of our close proximity to the museum.
-We take the children to document in their science journals – explore, observe, document, and label.
-And then we take them back every month to observe and document any changes.
+Our graduating class take monthly field trips to the California Academy of Sciences.
+We take advantage of our close proximity to the museum to bring our science units to life!
+Every month, we focus on one exhibit to become experts on.
+After we learn about the exhibit, we take the children to document in their science journals – explore, observe, document.
+Then afterwards, we recap the lesson with what we learned while we were there.
+Every month is a different exhibit of the museum.
+Oftentimes, going to a museum can be overwhelming with so many things to learn.
+The intent here is to really make it developmentally appropriate for our young learners to focus on one exhibit at a time.
 At the end of the year, parents can see the fine motor development in their journals as well as the growth in their observations (teachers write down their words for their observations).

-To facilitate an age appropriate curriculum, we have four separate classrooms, 2’s and 3’s, 3’s and 4’s, 4’s and 5’s, and Pre-Kindergarden.
+To facilitate an age appropriate curriculum, we have four separate classrooms, 2’s and 3’s, 3’s and 4’s, 4’s and Pre-K, and Transitional Kindergarten.

 Preschool Highlights

-• Monthly field trips to places in the community to encourage community building
+- Monthly field trips to places in the community to encourage community building for all ages

-• Strong Pre-K (4-5’s) program: Our Pre-K classes take monthly field trips to the California Academy of Sciences to document in their science journals; visits to kindergarten classrooms to mentally prepare for the transition; learning how to be a part of the community and how even tiny humans can make a difference.
+- Strong Pre-K & TK (5’s) program: Our graduating class take monthly field trips to the California Academy of Sciences to document in their science journals; visits to kindergarten classrooms to mentally prepare for the transition; learning how to be a part of the community and how even tiny humans can make a difference.
 See an example of Stepping Stones Preschool’s community involvement in our Community Recognition section!